mozilla/ActiveData/docs/SQL Shortcomings.md

     GROUP BY
         t.account_number

-Using Qb, you always aggregate everything in the from clause:
+Using JSON Expressions, you always aggregate everything in the from clause:

     {
     "from":transactions